Abdul Nacer Benbrika

 Abdul Nacer Benbrika (عبد الناصر بن بريكة) (born in Algeria c.
-1960), also known as Abu Bakr (Arabic: أبو بكر), is a convicted criminal, currently serving an Australian custodial sentence of fifteen years, with a non-parole period of twelve years for intentionally being the leader and a member of a terrorist organisation.
+1960), also known as Abu Bakr (Arabic: أبو بكر), is a convicted criminal, who served a custodial sentence of fifteen years, with a non-parole period of twelve years, for intentionally being the leader and a member of a terrorist organisation.
 Benbrika was one of 17 men arrested in the Australian cities of Sydney and Melbourne in November 2005, charged with being members of a terrorist organisation and of planning terrorist attacks on targets within Australia.
 Benbrika is alleged to be the spiritual leader of the group.
 All 17 men pleaded not guilty.
 On 15 September 2008 Benbrika was found guilty as charged and subsequently sentenced.

-Benbrika completed his sentence on 5 November 2020, but he is being kept in jail under an interim order from the Victorian Supreme Court requested by the Federal Government's Department of Home Affairs who applied to the court to keep him detained.
+Benbrika completed his sentence on 5 November 2020, but was kept in jail under an interim order from the Victorian Supreme Court requested by the Federal Government's Department of Home Affairs who applied to the court to keep him detained.

+On 1 November 2023, Benbrika won his High Court bid to restore his Australian citizenship, which was cancelled in 2020, and on 19 December 2023 the Victorian Supreme Court, granted his release under a 12 month extended supervision order.

 Personal background

 Benbrika was born in Algeria: various sources give his age as 45 or 46 as of November 2005.
 He was trained as an aircraft engineer.
 He arrived in Australia in May 1989 on a one-month visitor's permit, on which he twice gained extensions, and settled in the northern suburbs of Melbourne, an area with a large Muslim population.
 After his permit expired in 1990 he became a prohibited non-citizen, then spent the next six years fighting through the Immigration Review Tribunal appeals process, for the right to stay.
 During his hearings he told the tribunal of his "love of the Australian lifestyle".

-In 1992 Benbrika married a Lebanese woman who was an Australian citizen, with whom he had seven children.
+In 1992, Benbrika married a Lebanese woman who was an Australian citizen, with whom he had seven children.
 He was granted Australian residence in 1996 and became a citizen in 1998, although he is reported to have retained his Algerian citizenship as well.
 He had been on government welfare benefits for some years and this has become a topic of debate.